-A key learning objective of the Strategic Manager Program is to recognise customer value needs, which begs the question: How can organisations and their managers accurately assess customer value given no two customers are likely to place the same value on the same product or service?
+A key learning is to recognise customer value needs, which begs the question: How can organisations and their managers accurately assess customer value given no two customers are likely to place the same value on the same product or service?

 “In part, identifying customer value is about identifying the choices you want to make and are prepared to make,” Barrand explains.

 “You’re trying to identify customers according to your own criteria, which might, for example, be the most customers of the greatest value.